-Family-friendly meal prep (by which I mean, meal prep for regular old meals, not just planning for weight loss) can feel a little overwhelming.
+Trying to batch family dinner prep (by which I mean, meal prep for regular old meals, not just meal planning for weight loss) can feel a little overwhelming.
 I mean- where do you begin?

 When you’re cooking a recipe from the start, it’s clear: you step-by-step follow the instructions as they’re written.
 Preheat the oven, start chopping, work your way through the recipe, etc.